ikteng/RSNA-Pneumonia-Detection-Project/README.md

 Execute the prepare_data function in processing.py.
 This will handle all the steps related to extracting the dataset, preprocessing the images, splitting the data, and saving the processed datasets for further use.
 Ensure that the paths for the zip file, extraction directory, and other relevant directories are correctly configured in the code.

 ### 2. Model Training
 For training the DenseNet-based model, run densenet_model.py.
-Similarly, to train the ResNet-based model, run resnet_model.py.
 The training process will take place with the configured parameters like the number of epochs, batch size, and other hyperparameters.
 The trained models will be saved to the specified model paths within the code.

 ### 3. Model Evaluation
 Run evaluate_model.py to load a trained model (make sure the MODEL_DIR points to the correct model file) and evaluate it on the validation dataset.
 The evaluation results will provide insights into how well the model performs in terms of different metrics.